 If you haven’t been a couple for a long time, your pink-coloured glasses might be making it difficult to concentrate on having serious conversations about the future.
 However, these talks are important, because the way you define your living circumstances will determine what rights you will have when you move in with your partner.
 That’s why prior to any move, you need to review the legal, financial and personal aspects of your relationship and any changes, which might take place after your move.

-Those agreements will come in handy when a dispute occurs, because you will already have established the basic foundation of your living circumstances.
+Those agreements will come in handy when a dispute occurs because you will already have established the basic foundation of your living circumstances.
 Think of them as the general rulebook and safety nets of your household.
-You can find more information on cohabitation here.

 Since marriage is a legal union between a couple, it entitles both parties to home rights.
 This means that whether it’s a rented home or an owned property, both parties have the right to remain in the matrimonial home.
 Even if the tenancy agreement was made only in the name of one party or there is only one owner listed on the property agreement, only a court order can change the status of the union and, hence, an individual’s home rights.